krakend/examples/9.rate-limits-per-tier/README.md

 # KrakenD API Gateway - Custom Rate Limiting PoC

 ## Overview
 This repo tries to implement custom rate limits for different user tiers in the KrakenD API Gateway, using API keys.
-The KrakenD configuration file demonstrates the usage of tiered ratelimits introduced int the [2.7 enterprise version](https://krakend.io/blog/krakend-ee-2.7-release-notes).
+The KrakenD configuration file demonstrates the usage of tiered ratelimits introduced in the [2.7 enterprise version](https://krakend.io/blog/krakend-ee-2.7-release-notes).

 ### Configuration File Description
 The KrakenD configuration file, `krakend.json`, is tailored for applying different rate limits based on user tiers (gold and silver) when using API keys.